yorak/Jack_chat_with_C64/LINUX_SETUP.md

 sudo apt install vice
 ```

 **Note:** Ubuntu's VICE package doesn't include the required ROM files (kernal, basic, drive, etc.).
-You'll need to obtain these separately and configure VICE to use them.
+You'll need to obtain these separately and configure VICE to use them and/or set symbolic links with names VICE expects.

 ## Virtual Serial Port Setup